Moving from Seattle to Austin can be a great choice if you are looking to relocate to a more affordable city.

 So if you plan on trading in the Emerald City for the Silicon Hills, this guide will share some helpful tips to assist you with making the right choices before your relocation.

 The distance between Seattle and Austin is 2,119 miles.
 The driving time of this journey is approximately 33 hours by car, depending on traffic.

 Are you planning on attempting a DIY move and driving the journey yourself in a rented moving van?
-Or are you planning to drive your car and hire a professional moving company to move your stuff for you?
+Or are you just planning on flying, and hiring a professional moving company to move your stuff for you?
 Whatever you choose, you must know that it’s an extremely lengthy drive.

 But this long drive could be made into a fun road trip, as you would get the opportunity to pass-through Boise, Salt Lake City, and Albuquerque on the way!